bwei2121/Tennis-Bracketology/README.md

 <!-- LICENSE -->
 ## License

 Tennis Bracketology © 2024 by Brandon Wei is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
-See `LICENSE.txt` for more information.
+See [`LICENSE.txt`][license-url] for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>